epfl-ada/ada-2024-project-kungfupandas24/README.md

 Who runs the world?
 Money.
 Hence, to answer the questions above, we will look at the impact of gender representation on ROI (Return On Investment) and on our own new "Success" metric.
 Putting into evidence whether or not a secret formula has been discovered by directors to gain success through gender representation.

 ## Research questions:
 1. How can we measure success?
-Is success solely based on ROI?
-On ratings?
-To answer these questions we will attempt to create our own metric to evaluate success.
+Success is often defined by ratings for cinephiles and return on investment (ROI) for investors.
+Both parties are just as crucial to the true success of a movie with the former being the source of acclaim and the latter the source of funds for production.
+Why not combine both?
+Our new WS (Weighted Success) metric attempts to encapsulate the importance of both factors.
-2. What is the impact of an actor's gender and age on success, ratings or ROI?
-How does it vary across time, genre and countries?
+2. What are the factors that affect success through each of its definitions?
+How does it vary from one country to the next?
+From one production studio to the next?
+Or even according to the prominent actor genders?
+Is there a formula for success?
 3. How does it compare to movies made for streaming platforms?
-Do they follow a different formula?
+These movies have less trouble bringing in viewers thanks to their easy and cheap access online.
+Hence, do they follow a different formula?
 Have box office movies adapted since the rise of streaming?
 4. What are the social reasons behind the presence of female characters in movies?
-Is it due to sexualization or genuine equality of representation?
+It is common to watch a movie and realize that the female support character may only be present to attract the male gaze.
+To what extent do production studios abuse of this?
+The [Bechdel Test](https://www.merriam-webster.com/dictionary/Bechdel%20Test) is a known metric to measure this.
+However, it is commonly criticised for being too surface level.
+Is there a better way to measure sexualization in movies?

 ## Additional datasets:
 <table style="border: 1px solid; border-collapse: collapse; width: 100%;">